Soteyl/better-kenku-fm/README.md

 # Better Kenku FM (Fork)

-This repository is a fork of Kenku FM with additional features and release automation.
+This repository is a fork of Kenku FM with additional features.

 ## Key Differences From Upstream